gitbeggs/MSC-RESEARCH-PROJECT/README.md

 # Section 2: R studio Analysis: Generation of counts and TPM files

-1. Processing the A. radicis and B.subtilis Genome:
+# 1. Processing the A. radicis and B.subtilis Genome:

 GFF file for A.radicis and B.subtilis is parsed to extract gene-specific information such as gene ID, locus tag, and gene name.
 Gene lengths are calculated, and missing gene names are replaced with gene IDs if necessary.

-2. Mapping Data from BAM Files:
+# 2. Mapping Data from BAM Files:

 BAM files from 53 samples are loaded, containing reads aligned to the A. radicis genome.
 The summarizeOverlaps function generates a count matrix to quantify gene expression.

-3. Normalization to TPM:
+# 3. Normalization to TPM:

 Raw counts are normalized to Transcripts Per Million (TPM) to account for gene length and sequencing depth, enabling cross-sample comparison.

-4. Reordering Samples:
+# 4. Reordering Samples:

 Samples are reordered based on experimental conditions, and a metadata file is created to associate each sample with its treatment and sampling time.

-5. Exporting Results to csv files:
+# 5. Exporting Results to csv files:

 The raw count and TPM matrices are exported to CSV files.
 A reordered version of the matrices is also saved to match the experimental design.

+# Section 3: DESEQ2 Analysis: Volcano plot, heatmap, PCA and DEGs bar chart visulations